Russian woman charged with attempted meddling in upcoming U.S. midterms

 Mueller has indicted Prighozin as part of his probe of Russian meddling in the 2016 presidential election.
 Mueller's office indicted Prighozin and 12 other Russian nationals in February on charges including interference in the 2016 presidential election.

-In June, Mueller said in a filing in U.S. District Court in Washington, D.C., that the government believes foreign "individuals and entities" are continuing to "engage in interference operations like those charged in the present indictment."
+In June, Mueller said in a filing in U.S. District Court in Washington that the government believes foreign "individuals and entities" are continuing to "engage in interference operations like those charged in the present indictment."
 The filing sought to protect evidence requested by Prighozin's company.

 On Friday, the Justice Department, the Office of the Director of National Intelligence, the FBI and the Department of Homeland Security released a joint statement ahead of the announcement of Khusyaynova's indictment that said "foreign interference in U.S. elections is a threat to our democracy and preventing this interference is a top priority of the Federal Government."

 "We are concerned about ongoing campaigns by Russia, China and other foreign actors, including Iran, to undermine confidence in democratic institutions and influence public sentiment and government policies.
-These activities also may seek to influence voter perceptions and decision making in the 2018 and 2020 U.S. elections."
+These activities also may seek to influence voter perceptions and decision making in the 2018 and 2020 U.S. elections," the statement said.

 "Currently, we do not have any evidence of a compromise or disruption of infrastructure that would enable adversaries to prevent voting, change vote counts or disrupt our ability to tally votes in the midterm elections."